-Different aged children have different reading milestones, so the red flags differ according to education level.
+Different aged children have different reading milestones, so red flags differ according to education level.
 The following difficulties may be linked to dyslexia if they are unexpected for the age, cognitive ability, or class level of the student.
-To verify the individual is dyslexic, they have to go through a testing examiner.
+To verify the individual is dyslexic, they have to go through a comprehensive reading testing examiner.

 Preschool Red flags